The Handyguys interview Mike Ballou, product Manager for John Deere, and discuss mower maintenance and the best way to care for your lawn.

 Blade sharpening and extra blades

 We have been longtime advocates of using sharp blades.
 Mike provides another great tip.
 Buy an extra set of blades.
-If you have your blades professionally sharpened you can just swap on your sharp blades while you wait for your dealer to sharpened the dull ones.
+If you have your blades professionally sharpened, you can just swap on your sharp blades while you wait for your dealer to sharpen the dull ones.

 Mulching vs bagging